Goecol/api/README.md

 ## E-commerce API Sponsors

-We would like to extend our thanks to the sponsors for funding E-commerce API development.
-If you are interested in becoming a sponsor, please contact Johnbosco via [goecol.gopage@.com](mailto:goecol.gopage@gmail.com.com)].
+We would like to extend our thanks to the sponsors for funding the E-commerce API development.
+If you are interested in becoming a sponsor, please contact Johnbosco via [goecol.gopage@gmail.com](mailto:goecol.gopage@gmail.com)].

 ## Contributing